apache/cordova-js/README.md

 and then load the upacked extension in chrome in the pkg/chromium folder.
 Use the phonegap.proto platform in ripple.

+# Adding a New Platform

+FILL THIS OUT YO!

 # TODO / Hacking / Contributing